mtellami/leetsolve/README.md

 <hr/>

 ### 🔷 Coin change 1 (CC)
-The "Coin Change I" problem, often referred to as "Coin Change (Count the Ways)," is a classic algorithmic problem in computer science.
-In this problem, you are given a set of coin denominations and a target amount of money.
+The Coin Change I problem, often referred to as "Coin Change (Count the Ways)," you are given a set of coin denominations and a target amount of money.
 The goal is to find the total number of distinct ways to make up the target amount using the given coin denominations.
 You can use each coin an unlimited number of times.
 ```c++
 int amount = 50;
 int coins[] = {1, 2, 3, 4, 5};